GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Introduction

 Let's get started with a simple objective; we're going to _extract_ the title of a document using LLMs.
 In order to work with LLMs we need textual data, so the first step in our process is to extract text data from PDF documents.
 We've already implemented that functionality for you using Cloud Vision APIs in the provided Cloud Function.
-Go ahead and have a look at the `extract_text_from_document` to understand where and how the results are stored.
+Go ahead and have a look at the `extract_text_from_document` function to understand where and how the results are stored.
 Now, with those results we can look into extracting the title from the text content of the document.

 ### Description